 Plan how you will set up your virtual environment.
 A large vSphere implementation might contain several virtual data centers with a complex arrangement of hosts, clusters, resource pools, and networks.
-It might involve multiple vCenter Server systems connected using Enhanced Linked Mode.
 Smaller implementations might require a single virtual data center with a much less complex topology.
 Regardless of the scale of your virtual environment, consider how the virtual machines it will support are going to be used and administered.

-Here are the questions to answer as you create and organize an inventory of virtual objects:
+Here are questions you should answer as you create and organize an inventory of virtual objects: